nowaalex/af-utils/website/src/content/reference/virtual-svelte/functions/createVirtualList.md

 function createVirtualList(model): VirtualSvelteListBinding;
 ```

-Create the range store and actions for the three
+Create the reactive range and attachments for the three
 [layout elements](/virtual/guides/layout-elements).

 ## Parameters